Header Ads

 "Marxist criticism”, said Lunacharsky, “is a science because it opposes subjectivism, aestheticism, individualism, irrationalism, and other vices of bourgeois aesthetics.
 Criticism, by its nature, cannot be only negative, aimed at exposing some vicious concept.
 Even in denial, the Marxist critic pursues positive goals, offers constructive solutions.
 The Marxist critic "removes" the wrong conception in order to form one that meets the interests of the proletariat.”
 (2)

-Reading through the criticism of these pontificators one can see neither objectivism nor constructive solutions.
+Reading through the criticism of these pontificators, one can see neither objectivism nor constructive solutions.
 They cannot be objective because they have no way of knowing the objective truth and concrete conditions of a country thousands of miles away.
 It is subjective because they rely on secondary or tertiary sources, in most cases, imperialist bourgeois sources.
 As far as coming up with “constructive solutions” , they cannot come up with one in their “critic for the same reason.
 They have to have objective knowledge of concrete conditions and objective truth of that given country in order to make an objective analysis and come up with “constructive solutions”.
 That is why their critiques cannot go beyond petty bourgeois pontification and thus cannot be considered Marxist Criticism because “being a science, Marxist criticism builds its conclusions in the form of concepts and logical conclusions, that is, it uses scientific tools(2) which prerequisite the knowledge for objective analysis of objective conditions.

 “There is one, and only one, kind of real internationalism, and that is—working whole-heartedly for the development of the revolutionary movement and the revolutionary struggle in one’s own country, and supporting (by propaganda, sympathy, and material aid) this struggle, this, and only this, line, in every country without exception.”
 (3)

-If and when they are cornered, the pontificators, who in most cases are Kautskyite-Bernsteinists, better to say “NED-Communists”, call on the slogan of “freedom of criticism”, and “internationalist duty” as their defense.
-As we have seen, interfering internal communist affairs of another country has nothing to do with internationalism or “ freedom of criticism” in Marxist-Leninist sense.
+If and when they are cornered, the pontificators, who in most cases are Kautskyite-Bernsteinists, better to say “NED-Communists”*, call on the slogan of “freedom of criticism”, and “internationalist duty” as their defense.
+As we have seen, interfering in the internal communist affairs of another country has nothing to do with internationalism or “ freedom of criticism” in the Marxist-Leninist sense.

 "Freedom of criticism", said Lenin, “ is undoubtedly the most fashionable slogan at the present time, and the one most frequently employed in the controversies between the Socialists and democrats of all countries.”
 (4) Giving due credit to them, Kautskyites-Bernsteinists have long history and experience in presenting themselves as the defenders of Marxism-Leninism after the death of Lenin.”
 In fact, it is no secret that two trends have taken shape in the present-day international” said Lenin then, and continued ;” What this "new" trend, which adopts a "critical" attitude towards "obsolete dogmatic" Marxism, represents has with sufficient precision been stated by Bernstein, and demonstrated by Millerand…The very conception, "ultimate aim," was declared to be unsound, and the idea of the dictatorship of the proletariat was absolutely rejected…He who does not deliberately close his eyes cannot fail to see that the new "critical" trend in Socialism is nothing more nor less than a new variety of opportunism.”
 (4)